csev/sakai-scripts/README.md

 Sakai-Scripts
 =============

-A Repo of my scripts that I use to make my life as a Sakai developer easier
+Some scripts that I use to make my life as a Sakai developer easier.

 This is a set of scripts to set up a developer instance of Sakai on your system.
-Sakai can run on a 2GB RAM system but is a lot more comfortable with a 4GB app server.
+Sakai can run on a 2GB RAM system but is a lot more comfortable with a 4GB or more app server.

 Make sure to add this to your .profile so your mavens and Sakai can run.